sonic-net/SONiC/doc/Sonic-mclag-hld-v0.6.md

 Flow 5: mclagctld receives CLIs, pass it on to ICCPd, MC-LAG information is returned by ICCPd so that it can be displayed.

-Flow 6: ICCPd exchange information with APP_DB via mclagsyncd，for example, the information to stop L2 learning on peer-link, flush software FDB table of MC-LAG vlans、isolate peer link from port-channel in the flood domain, associate MAC to its L3 interface.
+Flow 6: ICCPd exchange information with APP_DB via mclagsyncd, for example, the information to stop L2 learning on peer-link, flush software FDB table of MC-LAG vlans、isolate peer link from port-channel in the flood domain, associate MAC to its L3 interface.

 Flow 7: same as 6